AndriyShymoniak/test_task/README.md

 ## Testing
 There are Postman requests prepared to test each function of application, so you can use and modify them.

-The results of those requests you can see either in postman response window or making select queries in MySQL Workbencch(mentioned below).
+The results of those requests you can see either in postman response window or making select queries in MySQL Workbench(mentioned below).

 - SELECT * FROM airplane_test.air_company;      Select querry for Air Company entity